rmakoto/ze-data-engineer-rodrigo-makoto/README.md

 ### Tracking-api (Nginx + fluentd)

-Tracking-api is composed of [NGINX](https://www.nginx.com/), which expose an endpoint which accepts a POST request and logs it to a file, and + [FluentD](https://www.fluentd.org/) which translate that log file into a JSON a sends it to `Kafka`.
+Tracking-api is composed of [NGINX](https://www.nginx.com/), which expose an endpoint that accepts a POST request and logs it to a file, and + [FluentD](https://www.fluentd.org/) which translate that log file into a JSON a sends it to `Kafka`.

 Tracking-api is composed of [NGINX](https://www.nginx.com/), which expose an endpoint which accepts a POST request and logs it to a file.
 Fluentd is usually used for logging, so it can handle a huge volume of data.
 It translates that log file into a JSON and then produce to a Kafka topic `courier_events` using [fluent-plugin-kafka](https://docs.fluentd.org/v/0.12/output/kafka).